basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 Strong consistency is currently incompatible with the
 <a href="/ops/advanced/ring-resizing">ring resizing</a> feature
 available in Riak versions 2.0 and later.
-Our recommendations concerning ring size should thus be taken into account prior to cluster creation.
+Our recommendations concerning ring size should thus be taken into account <em>prior to</em> cluster creation.
 </div>

 Adding nodes to your cluster is another means of enhancing the